Living In Vietnam: Our Best Tips List | Vietcetera

 Shopping Tips

 • Haggling can be fun.
 Try your bargaining skills to save 50-66% off.
-(Edit: If you’re timid about bargaining, try the walk-away technique, where you hesitate at their offer and shyly walk away only to have them drop the price for you.)
+(Hack: If you’re timid about bargaining, try the walk-away technique, where you hesitate at their offer and shyly walk away only to have them droyour priceou.)

-• If you wish not to shop from street vendors, try not to have any eye contact.
+• If you wish not to shop from street vendors, try not to make eye contact.
 Refuse at least twice when they approach you.

-• Be careful when ordering items from US based online stores (Amazon, BestBuy, etc..) as it will often get stuck at customs and you might end up paying half of your item value in custom taxes.
+• Be careful when ordering items from US-based online stores (Amazon, BestBuy, etc.) as they will often get stuck at customs, and you might end up paying half of your item value in customs taxes.

 • Don’t Over-Argue Prices.

-• Bring your fashion catalogue and make your clothes tailored here.
+• Bring your fashion catalog and make your clothes tailored here.

 Banking, Cash, and Payment

-• Money exchange are usually done in Gold shops.
-Mai Kim in D1 on Cong Quynh street gives good rate.
+• Money exchanges are usually done in Gold shops.

-• Don’t expect everyone to have change for a 500k vnd bill.
-You can find smaller notes at xe may parking garages by asking the parking attendants or get change from gas stations when getting fuel.
+• Don’t expect everyone to have change for a VND500.000 bill.
+You can find smaller notes at parking garages by asking the parking attendants or getting a change from gas stations when getting fuel.